Alan-Tyler/manager-README/README.md

 Crew Resource Management
-This is a philosophy that focus on the human dynamics of a team / squad We should cerlebrate success as a team, and learn from failure as a team aswell We do this by making sure that everyone has a voice
+This is a philosophy that focuses on the human dynamics of a team / squad We should celebrate success as a team, and learn from failure as a team as well We do this by making sure that everyone has a voice.
 We need to avoid individuals developing dominant voices / taking over the conversation.
 No-one should be afraid to have input.

-I am accountable for the decisions the team make, even if I’m not the one making them most of the time Attract and retain talent
+I am accountable for the decisions the team make, even if I’m not the one making them most of the time

+I want to:
+Attract and retain talent
-measure everything you deliver in terms of how the customer will benefit from it Spemnd time with Product, Marketing and Sales teams - they meet more customers than you.
+Measure everything you deliver in terms of how the customer will benefit from it Spend time with Product, Marketing and Sales teams - they meet more customers than you.

-Takw ownership - I always want to take the long-term view.
+Take ownership - I always want to take the long-term view.
 Sacrificing long-term value for short-term gain will always end up biting you.
-Bias for action - To quote Amazon: "Speed matters in business.
+Maintain a bias for action - To quote Amazon: "Speed matters in business.
 Many decisions and actions are reversible and do not need extensive study."
-It's not just OK top take calculated risks, I believe that we need to do so in order to innovate.
+It's not just OK to take calculated risks, I believe that we need to do so in order to innovate.
-Always learning - I think it's important nto always be taking on board new techs, advancements, ways of working, etc. We should always stay curious.
+Be always learning - I think it's important to always be taking on board new techs, advancements, ways of working, etc. We should always stay curious.

-Getting stuck in - You'll never hear me say "that's not my job"
+Be getting stuck in - You'll never hear me say "that's not my job"

+## Personal quirks
+I am loud: My hearing is partially damaged and it's difficult for me to regulate my vocal volume.
+I do try, but sometimes it slips a bit.
+If I'm too loud then tell me.
+I argue with passion - sometimes I may go a bit red.
+I'm getting furious, just passionate.
+If I cross a line or make you feel uncomfortable then tell me: it's never my intent.
+I can repeat myself sometimes.
+Sometimes I'll re-word what I've said.
+I'll do this more often if I feel you weren't listening or didn't seem to understand the first time.
+If I'm annoying you or being boring by repeating myself then inturrupt me and I'll move onto the next point.
+I like clean logs, clean exceptions, no broken windows.